 The Mississauga, Ontario native was recruited to Canisius College in Buffalo after finishing high school in 2014.
 Ryan built a legacy at Our Lady of Mount Carmel High School, becoming the first athlete in the school’s history to sign a National Letter of Intent to play Division 1.

 During his first year with the Canisius Golden Griffins, the 6-7 forward played a limited 5.9 minutes per game.
 He called it frustrating, but very much understood it was his freshman year.
-In year two, Ryan played seven minutes per game, at times saw an increase in action, but was back to the bench during the playoffs.
+In year two, Ryan played seven minutes per game, at times saw an increase in action, but was back to the bench come playoffs.

 It got to the point that others started noticing his lack of minutes.